Xe/site/blog/land-1-syscalls-file-io-2018-06-18.markdown

 int write(int file, char *ptr, int len);
 ```

-These are all fairly low-level file I/O operations (we're not dealing with structures for now, those are for another day) that all also are (simplified forms of) system calls (TODO: link to linux system call reference).
+These are all fairly low-level file I/O operations (we're not dealing with structures for now, those are for another day) that all also are (simplified forms of) system calls [like the ones the kernel uses][linux-syscalls].

 Effectively, the system calls of a program form the "API" with it and the rest of the computer.
 Commonly this is called the [ABI (Applcation Binary Interface)][abi] and is usually platform-specific.
 With Land, we are effectively creating a platform-independent ABI that just so happens to target Webassembly.